-Social Businesses in the News (SB News on schedule)
+Social Business Presentation (SB on schedule)

 Find a team mate with whom you would like to work and do a deeper dive into a currently operating business with a social mission.
 As you will see businesses may have one (or more) of the different forms of businesses (social business, social entrepreneur, social enterprise, non-profit with an earned income strategy, LLC with a social mission, or corporate social responsibility).
 Your goal is to: